omidsakhi/FaceHarmony/README.md

 - **Pay Only For What You Love**: Unlike competitors, reject unlimited photos without penalty
 - **Gamified Experience**: Swipe left to reject, swipe right to download a photo
 - **No Subscription Model**: Simple token-based system - purchase tokens to create models and download photos
-- **True AI Generation**: Unlike image transformation apps, FaceHarmony creates entirely new photos from scratch
+- **True AI Generation**: Unlike image transformation apps, FaceHarmony creates entirely new photos using advanced generative AI

 ## Pricing Plans